What Shows Are Like It’s CompliPlated?

 Shows Like It's CompliPlated

-If you enjoyed watching It's CompliPlated, you will also love watching those shows!
+If you liked It's CompliPlated, you will also enjoy watching the following series!

 Through six one-hour episodes, Michael showcases the talented teams that work tirelessly at honing their craft to prove they are the best in the barbecue world, while also talking with the most diehard BBQ fans, and of course tasting all the delicious 'cue from all over America, including fall off the bone ribs and smoked brisket